Mogulzz/Ransomware_Compromission/README.md

 ```

 ## To-Do-List
-- [X] Adding the country of the victims
+- [] Adding the country of the victims (The first vision by looking the TLD works but not efficient enough)
 - [X] Export the files in an ZIP archive
 - [X] Adding of an option for the user to choose the number of days difference